Optical Performance Overview

 For aligning the mount to the sky, the 130SLT includes Celestron’s standard StarPointer red dot sight, which is all you really need.

-The SLT mount looks well-made and performs okay for the most part, but its main flaw is the skinny steel tripod legs supplied with it.
-They easily twist and buckle when they’re extended to a comfortable height, making the scope’s pointing less-than-accurate.
-Compensating for this issue is possible with some DIY workarounds, but it’s probably easier to just buy a different telescope with a more solid mounting.
+To me, the SLT mount looks well-made and performs okay for the most part.
+But I think its main flaw is the skinny steel tripod legs supplied with it.
+They easily twist and buckle when I extend it to a comfortable height, making the scope’s pointing less-than-accurate.
+I can compensate for this issue with some DIY workarounds, but for you, it’s probably easier to just buy a different telescope with a more solid mounting.

 Alternative Recommendations